cuicorey/FINA4350-GroupProject/docs/README.md

 For the purpose of following analysis, all the texts are converted back to sentence and stored in txt file as cleaned data.

-## Sentiment Analysis
+### Sentiment Analysis

 We introduce three sentiment analysis methods used in our proect:
 * [TextBlob](#TextBlob)
 * [NLTK Vader](#NLTK-Vader)
 * [FinBert](#FinBert)

-Suppose we have the following three sentences containing the word "COVID-19".
+Suppose we have the following three sentences containing the word ***"COVID-19"***.
 Intuitively, the first sentence is negative, the second one is the neutral, and the last one is negative.

     s1 = "The COVID-19 pandemic has seriously disrupted the global automotive industry and customer sales, production volumes." s2 = "We are continuing to monitor the impact of COVID-19 on financial condition and cash flows." s3 = "We are confident that the COVID-19 pandemic will not cause any disruptions to the supply of our medicine."

-### TextBlob
+#### 1. TextBlob
 TextBlob package is a simple way to conduct sentiment analysis.
-Its sentiment property can return the **polarity score** of a sentence.
+Its sentiment property can return the ***polarity score*** of a sentence.
 The score is a float within the range [-1.0, 1.0], where -1.0 is very negative and 1.0 is very positive.

     # first, we import TextBlob package
     from textblob import TextBlob